 ===============================

-Robert Stone’s voice appears when they get to NY.
+Robert Stone’s voice appears when they get to NY an hour in.

 He wrote Dog Soldiers which won the National Book Award for Fiction